 We at RPM Telco have noticed the large amount of work supplier mergers/acquisitions and general account number changes can cause.
-This article will highlight as many scenarios as we've run into and our best practices on how to deal with them.
+This article will highlight the many scenarios as we have run into and our best practices on how to deal with them.
 There can be small details that make some of the scenarios listed here a little different than described, if you have any questions related to them please reach out to firstname.lastname@example.org for clarification as account merges are permanent.

-As we develop new features for the RPM Telco platform we may create better ways to handle these scenarios, if so we'll be updating all of our users through our mailing list.
+As we develop new features for the RPM Telco platform, we may create better ways to manage these scenarios, if so, we will be updating all our users through our mailing list.
 If you have not yet joined and would like to keep up to date on all of our updates and best practice webinars please click here.

 Supplier Acquisitions - Two or More Suppliers Already Existing in Your RPM

-It is unavoidable to have duplicate accounts and account history be split out in this scenario but you can save yourself from having to re-assign all the assignment codes.
+It is unavoidable to have duplicate accounts and account history to be split out in this scenario, but you can save yourself from having to re-assign the accounts or assignment codes.

 Refer to the general assignment code video guide on how to quickly assign your accounts to your agents based on your old assignments.